dgrun/VarID_analysis/README.md

 # VarID analysis

-from: Grün D (2019) Revealing Dynamics of Gene Expression Variability in Cell State Space.
-Nature Methods Nov 18. doi: 10.1038/s41592-019-0632-3
+This repository contains R source code for reproducing the VarID analysis performed in Grün D (2019) Revealing Dynamics of Gene Expression Variability in Cell State Space.
+Nature Methods 17(1):45-49.  doi: 10.1038/s41592-019-0632-3

-This repository contains R source code for reproducing the VarID analysis presented in Grün D. XXX.

-VarID is part of the RaceID package starting with RaceID v0.1.4
+VarID is part of the RaceID package starting with RaceID v0.1.4 The scripts in this repository are designed for RaceID v0.1.6

 Two data sets were analysed:
 1) mouse hematopoietic progenitors (data from Tusi, B. K. et